Welding Engineering for Safety Inspections of Cable Logging Yarders

 This course covers the CBIP requirements of welding engineering for those carrying out engineering safety inspections of cable logging yarders.

-The lectures are delivered as 8 x 1-hour e-lectures (webinars).
 After each theory lecture, the students are required to complete home assessments on the HERA E-Learning platform.

 To complete the course there is a One-hour online Examination.